-The product may cause a red coloration of the urine for 1 - 2 days after administration and patients should be advised of this fact.
+The product may cause a red colouration of the urine for 1 - 2 days after administration and patients should be advised of this fact.

-4.5 Interaction with Other Medicinal Products and Other Forms of Interaction
+4.5 Interaction with other medicinal products and other forms of interaction

-Idarubicin is a potent myelosuppressant and combination chemotherapy regimens including other agents with similar action may be expected to induce additive myelosuppressive effects (see section 4.4 Special Warnings and Precautions for Use).
+Idarubicin is a potent myelosuppressant and combination chemotherapy regimens including other agents with similar action may be expected to induce additive myelosuppressive effects (see section 4.4).

-Changes in hepatic or renal function induced by concomitant therapies may affect Idarubicin metabolism, pharmacokinetics and therapeutic efficacy and/or toxicity (see section 4.4 Special Warnings and Precautions for Use).
+Changes in hepatic or renal function induced by concomitant therapies may affect idarubicin metabolism, pharmacokinetics and therapeutic efficacy and/or toxicity (see section 4.4).

-The use of Idarubicin in combination chemotherapy with other potentially cardiotoxic drugs, as well as the concomitant use of other cardioactive compounds (e.g. calcium channel blockers), requires monitoring of cardiac function throughout treatment.
+The use of idarubicin in combination chemotherapy with other potentially cardiotoxic drugs, as well as the concomitant use of other cardioactive compounds (e.g., calcium channel blockers), requires monitoring of cardiac function throughout treatment.

-An additive myelosuppressant effect may occur when radiotherapy is given concomitantly or within 2-3 weeks prior to treatment with Idarubicin.
+An additive myelosuppressant effect may occur when radiotherapy is given concomitantly or within 2-3 weeks prior to treatment with idarubicin.

-Concomitant use of live attenuated vaccines (e.g. yellow fever) is not recommended, due to a risk of possibly fatal systemic disease.
+Concomitant use of live attenuated vaccines (e.g., yellow fever) is not recommended, due to a risk of possibly fatal systemic disease.
 The risk is increased in subjects who are already immunosuppressed by their underlying disease.
 An inactivated vaccine should be used if available.

-At combination of oral anticoagulants and anticancer chemotherapy, increased frequency of the INR (International Normalized Ratio) monitoring is recommended, since the risk for an interaction cannot be excluded.
+At combination of oral anticoagulants and anticancer chemotherapy, increased frequency of the INR (International Normalised Ratio) monitoring is recommended, since the risk for an interaction cannot be excluded.

+Cyclosporin A

-Cyclosporin A: The co-administration of cyclosporin A as a single chemosensitizer significantly increased Idarubicin AUC (1.78-fold) and idarubicinol AUC (2.46-fold) in patients with acute leukemia.
+The co-administration of cyclosporin A as a single chemosensitizer significantly increased idarubicin AUC (1.78-fold) and idarubicinol AUC (2.46-fold) in patients with acute leukaemia.
 The clinical significance of this interaction is unknown.